sbalmt/xcheme/documents/operators.md

 #### Logical or

-The logical `or` operator is a binary operator used when you want to try to evaluate a set of expressions and expect at least one to be `true`.
+The logical `or` operator is a binary operator used when we want to try to evaluate a set of expressions and expect at least one to be `true`.

 Syntax: